shakes76/PatternAnalysis-2023/recognition/StyleGAN_OASIS/README.md

 - **modules.py** Model specific classes, including the generator and discriminator classes.
 These are composed from the mapping network, synthesis blocks, noise injection and equalised version of convolution and linear.
 - **dataset.py** Function to import OASIS training data.
 This can easily be swapped out for a different dataset.
 - **train.py** The functions required to run the training loop that learns the model parameters.
-- **predict.py** The functions required to evaluate a previous training loop and synthesis data from a trained model.
+- **predict.py** The functions required to evaluate a previous training loop and synthesize data from a trained model.
+- **test_driver_train.py** A small script to initiate the training loop of the StyleGAN
+- **test_driver_predict.py** A small script to run inference from a pretrained .pth model file.
-- **figures** A folder for useful plots of architectures and results.
+- **figures** A folder for useful plots of architectures and results, referenced in this README.

 The code implimenetation follows the StyleGAN architecture and follows the same naming conventions.
-The synthesis layers are trained as a Progressive GAN architecture, where new and existing layers are blended through an alpha term to reduce stability issues (ie shock) to the network.
+The synthesis layers are trained as a Progressive GAN architecture, where new and existing layers are blended through an alpha term to reduce stability issues (ie shock) to the network when new layers are added.

-The optimisers used for both Generator and Discriminator are Adam and the loss functions are specially defined for StyleGAN:
+The optimisers used for both Generator and Discriminator are Adam and the loss functions are specially defined for StyleGAN.
+They are described below.
+Note that intitially I tried BCELoss but encountered issues with mode collapse and divergence.
+After many many hours of troubleshooting and research I discovered this alternate technique which worked.

 The loss functions for the Discriminator consist of:
 - **Gradient Penalty** A regularisation technique to limit large gradients